 MailChimp is a wonderful tool and as far as its reach goes, everyone wants to use it first especially when they are new to the world of email marketing.
 A lot of eCommerce stores use MailChimp and they have been able to use this email marketing software to its full potential.
 However, you will notice that the tool hasn’t really grabbed the attention of other industries, most particularly B2B.

 Now the reasons for the same can be many because both B2B and B2C industries seem to apply the email marketing tactic to ultimately drive business growth.
-If it suits your kind of business, then MailChimp is apt for you; otherwise it’s best to choose something that can satiate all your email marketing needs.
+If it suits your kind of business, then MailChimp is apt for you; otherwise, it’s best to choose something that can satiate all your email marketing needs.

 3. No visual automation

-One drawback about the automation feature is that you can’t create visual workflows, like other tools such as GetResponse where you can see which response will trigger when.
+One drawback of the automation feature is that you can’t create visual workflows, like other tools such as GetResponse where you can see which response will trigger when.
 For an extensive tool like MailChimp, having a visual workflow is a little too overwhelming.
 Moreover, it’s like playing a gamble.

 First, you can’t access the automation feature in the paid version and when you can, you can’t create visual workflows – which is a downer, no doubt – and restricts your flexibility in terms of marketing automation.